Take note and personalize every text

 If you know exactly what someone is aiming to do – and therefore why they’re coming to you – you can send them texts to help keep them accountable.
 Think about how valuable this is for professionals like personal trainers (whether they’re independent or work for a large gym).

 When a personal trainer knows someone’s specific fitness goal, they’ll be there every step of the way to help the client achieve it.
-They can customize texts to specifically guide the client through the struggles of achieving their goal.
+They can personalize every text (for a time) to specifically guide the client through the struggles of achieving their goal.
 The relationship they’ll build becomes invaluable.

 So learn what someone is working to achieve and figure out what support you can offer to make it a reality.
 After all, if someone hires you and your business, they want your help.